 Del Rio began its existence as the small community of Rock Point, founded by J.B.
 White in the early 1850’s.
-John fought in the Rogue Indian Wars from 1855-1856, serving under Captain William A. Wilkinson.
-In exchange for his services, he received land.
-He was appointed as a judge in the Dardanelles precinct in 1857 and two years later established the post office in Rock Point.
+John fought in the Rogue River War from 1855-1856.
+This was a large conflict fought between the white settlers and the Takelma tribe.
+After the war, the Takelma were forced off the land and relocated to the Siletz Reservation and Grand Ronde Indian Reservation.* A portion of that land was then granted to J.B.
+White.
+He was later appointed as a judge in the Dardanelles precinct in 1857 and two years later established the post office in Rock Point.

 J.B.
 White developed a homestead on the north side of the stage road after the flood of 1861-1862 destroyed the bridge over the Rogue River and his home on the south side of the river.
 In 1863, John decided to open a store and sold his homestead to L.J.
 White.
 The cost of the property and improvements was $2,000.
 Soon after, L.J. decided to establish his own hotel at the edge of his property.
 He immediately began work on a new bridge and in 1864 construction began on the Rock Point Hotel.
 On February 8, 1865, the hotel opened to the public with a grand ball.